First aid: Cardiopulmonary resuscitation (CPR)

-Certain skills are considered essential to the provision of first aid and are taught ubiquitously.
-Particularly the "ABC"s of first aid, which focus on critical life-saving intervention, must be rendered before treatment of less serious injuries.
-ABC stands for Airway, Breathing, and Circulation.
+Airway, Breathing, and Circulation skills

+ABC method stands for Airway, Breathing, and Circulation.
 The same mnemonic is used by emergency health professionals.

+It is focused on critical life-saving intervention, and it must be rendered before treatment of less serious injuries.

 Attention must first be brought to the airway to ensure it is clear.
-Obstruction (choking) is a life-threatening emergency.
-Following evaluation of the airway, a first aid attendant would determine adequacy of breathing and provide rescue breathing if necessary.
+An obstruction (choking) is a life-threatening emergency.
+If an object blocks the airway, it requires anti-choking procedures.
+Following any evaluation of the airway, a first aid attendant would determine adequacy of breathing and provide rescue breathing if safe to do so.

 Assessment of circulation is now not usually carried out for patients who are not breathing, with first aiders now trained to go straight to chest compressions (and thus providing artificial circulation) but pulse checks may be done on less serious patients.

 Some organizations add a fourth step of "D" for Deadly bleeding or Defibrillation, while others consider this as part of the Circulation step simply referred as Disability.
 Variations on techniques to evaluate and maintain the ABCs depend on the skill level of the first aider.
 Once the ABCs are secured, first aiders can begin additional treatments or examination, as required if they possess the proper training (such as measuring pupil dilation).

 Some organizations teach the same order of priority using the "3Bs": Breathing, Bleeding, and Bones (or "4Bs": Breathing, Bleeding, Burns, and Bones).
 While the ABCs and 3Bs are taught to be performed sequentially, certain conditions may require the consideration of two steps simultaneously.
 This includes the provision of both artificial respiration and chest compressions to someone who is not breathing and has no pulse, and the consideration of cervical spine injuries when ensuring an open airway.

-Skills applicable to the wider context are reflected in the mnemonic AMEGA, which refers to the tasks of "assess", "make safe", "emergency aid", "get help" and "aftermath".
-The aftermath tasks include recording and reporting, continued care of patients and the welfare of responders and the replacement of used first aid kit elements.